Derrylin: Sport

 Historically Some of the First GAA clubs in Fermanagh and Cavan, and Ulster, were located in the Derrylin/Ballyconnell and surrounding Areas.
 At one stage before World War I(When Derrylin had a fairly high population) there were as many as 5 teams in the Derrylin area itself.
 "Knockninney Harps" A Team that existed in the 1920s and 1930s won 2 County Senior Championships with a team that included the McDonnell Brothers.
 Some time later, due mainly to emigration, there was no team in Derrylin and star players such as Paddy Maguire and Sonny Gunn instead played for Lisnaskea, who were a very successful team from the 1930 through to the 1950s.

 Derrylin is the current home place of Derrylin O'Connells GAA Club which fields teams at all age groups up to adult.
 Currently there are eight teams registered.
 The club crest features a Blackbird perched on an oak leaf (reflecting the village nomenclature).
 A ladies football team called Knockninny Gaels is also based there.
+In 2023 a fully lit one kilometre tarmac walking track was constructed around the perimeter of the club grounds in O’Connell Park.
 The Erne Boxing Club has its training facility in the village and the recently organised Rock Runners cross community athletic club currently uses the facilities of the GAA Club.
 The village also hosts an underage hurling club called Naomh Aodhan GAC.

 Demographics

 2011 Census

 On Census Day (27 March 2011) the usually resident population of Derrylin Settlement was 634 accounting for 0.04% of the NI total.

-On Census Day 27 March 2011, in Derrylin Settlement, considering the resident population:
+Of which: